readcast/careers/frontend/junior/react/test-task.md

 ## Test Task - ReactJs UI from Design
 ### Description
-- Create a react application based on disgn bellow
+- Create a react application based on design bellow

 ### Task Requirements
 * User Enter on screen-1 and click on one of three smiles, then application present screen-2